 Quick Start: Your First Payment

 This guide walks you through creating a complete payment flow from merchant registration to payment completion.
-You’ll learn how to use Payment Intents to create a secure, hosted checkout experience for your customers.What You’ll Build:
+You’ll learn how to use Payment Intents to create a secure, hosted checkout experience for your customers.Overview: Payment Intent Flow

 Prerequisites